East Wykeham

-East Wykeham is a deserted medieval village or DMV, seen as earthworks, in the East Lindsey district of Lincolnshire, England.
+East Wykeham is a deserted medieval village or DMV, seen as earthworks, in the civil parish of Ludford, in the East Lindsey district of Lincolnshire, England.
 The earthworks are situated about 7 mi north-west of the town of Louth, and 9 mi east of the town of Market Rasen.
+In 1971 the parish had a population of 21.
+On 1 April 1987 the parish was abolished and merged with Ludford.

 East Wykeham is also mentioned in 1316, and formed a single parish with West Wykeham.
 It became part of Ludford in 1396, and only one family survived in 1563.
 By 1603-04 the church was in ruins.

 Wykeham Hall survived the abandonment of the village, and still stands.
 The drive passes through the site of East Wykeham.
 The ruined church, possibly re-built as a folly around 1800, now contains monuments to the Child family of Wykeham Hall.